Fund transfers

 2. Tap the "Manage tokens" button.

-3. In the list of tokens, find the needed cryptocurrency using the search bar.
+3. In the list of tokens, find the cryptocurrency you want using the search bar.

-4. To the right of the cryptocurrency name, there is an arrow, tap on it, and the list of available networks will open.
+4. To the right of the cryptocurrency name, you will see an arrow.
+Tap on it, and the list of available networks will open.

 5. Turn on the toggle (switch) of the network you want and tap the "Save changes" button.
-Here you may need to scan the card again.
+You may need to scan the card again.

-6. Once the token is added to the home screen, tap on it, and you will see the public address below the "Copy" button.
+6. Once the token has been added to the home screen, tap on it and you’ll see the public address below the "Copy" button.

 Note that the network you select for the token in step 5 must match the transfer network you choose on the exchange.

-• How to choose the correct network for funds transfer to Tangem Wallet?
+• How do I choose the correct network for transferring funds to Tangem Wallet?

-You can only transfer to your wallet address the cryptocurrency supported by the Tangem app.
-The complete list of supported cryptocurrencies can be seen in the "Manage tokens" section of the Tangem app.
-Here in the list of tokens, you can find the cryptocurrency you need using the search bar.
-Then, to the right of the cryptocurrency name is an arrow, tap on it, and it will open a list of available networks for the selected token.
+You can only transfer cryptocurrencies supported by the Tangem app to your wallet address.
+The complete list of supported cryptocurrencies can be viewed in the "Manage tokens" section of the Tangem app.
+In the list of tokens, you can find the cryptocurrency you need using the search bar.
+Then, to the right of the cryptocurrency name, you’ll see an arrow.
+Tap on it, and a list of available networks for the selected token will open.
 You can use any of the listed networks.
-Please note that the network you choose for the token must coincide with the transfer network you choose on the exchange when sending funds.
+Please note that the network you choose for the token must be the same as the transfer network you choose on the exchange when sending funds.

 For each of the supported blockchains (networks), the Tangem secure chip generates a unique address.
-But many popular tokens exist on multiple networks.
-Because of this, users sometimes confuse addresses and send tokens on one network to an address on another network, making them inaccessible.
-In the Tangem app, it is possible to get access to such tokens.
-You just need to create the custom token with the required address.
-Here is the step-by-step guide on how to do it at the link.
+Many popular tokens exist on multiple networks, however, so users sometimes confuse addresses and send tokens on one network to an address on another network, making them inaccessible.
+In the Tangem app, it’s possible to access these tokens.
+You just need to create a custom token with the required address.
+You can find a step-by-step guide on how to do this via the link.

-• How to transfer cryptocurrency, if the wallet does not support the required network?
+• How do I transfer cryptocurrency, if the wallet doesn’t support the required network?

-If you can't find the token you need in the tokens list in the "Manage tokens" section, you can use the function of adding a custom token to the wallet yourself.
+If you can't find the token you need in the tokens list in the "Manage tokens" section, you can add a custom token to the wallet yourself.

-3. Token name (for example, Bitcoin) and token symbol (for example, BTC).
+3. The token name (for example, Bitcoin) and token symbol (for example, BTC).

 5. BIP44 coin type.
 For this operation, "Default" is usually selected.